 Lead Paint in Older Homes: What Every Homeowner Needs to Know

 If your home was built before 1978, there's a strong chance it contains lead-based paint.
-Lead paint was used in millions of homes across the United States before it was banned by the federal government.
 Today, it remains one of the most common — and most preventable — sources of lead poisoning, especially in children.

 Why Lead Paint Is Dangerous